 For bacterial and viral infections, we also have some in vivo studies in humans:

-- A 2024 meta-analysis (a study of studies) of over 1,000 hospitalized COVID-19 patients found that black cumin seed oil cut their risk of death by 78% 13.
+- A 2024 meta-analysis (a study of studies) of over 1,000 hospitalized COVID-19 patients found that black cumin seed oil was associated with a 78% reduction in mortality risk 11.

 Key Takeaway: The antimicrobial scope of black cumin seed oil is impressive.
 Specifically for H. pylori, we’ve had good results using probiotics, so black cumin could be a useful add-on.
 However, there are still gaps in data for parasitic and fungal infections, as in vitro (test-tube) and animal studies don’t always translate to clinical benefits for humans.

-In one randomized controlled trial, 40 Hashimoto’s patients took either a placebo or black seed oil for two months 15.
-The black seed oil group saw their:
+One randomized controlled trial put this to the test in 60 patients with acne vulgaris, treating their skin with either a topical placebo gel or a black seed oil gel twice daily for two months 14.
+The black seed oil group saw:

 - Boosting Cognition